Detecting Flakiness in Quantum Software: A Dynamic Testing Approach: Study Results

 \subsection{RQ1: \RQOne}

 Table~\ref{tab:count_fraction} summarizes the number of flaky tests per release across the 23 \terra versions studied.
-We observe substantial variation: the number of flaky tests ranges from 0 (in v.1.2.3) to 88 (in v.0.25.0), with an average of 35.3 (SD = 19.7).
-Flakiness percentages span 0–0.40\%, with a mean of 0.18\% (SD = 0.11\%).
+We observe substantial variation: the number of flaky tests ranges from 0 (in v.0.25.0, v.0.45.2, v.1.2.3, and v.1.2.4) to 27 (in v.1.0.1 and v.1.0.2), with a mean of 15.1 (SD = 8.6) and a median of 16.
+Flakiness rates span 0--0.17\%, with a mean of 0.08\% (SD = 0.05\%).

-Flakiness is not monotonic over time and shows episodic spikes.
-Early releases (v.0.25.0 and v.0.25.1) exhibit the highest absolute counts, while post-1.0 releases fluctuate in a narrower range but still show occasional spikes (e.g., v.1.2.1).
-Major-version transitions sometimes coincide with increases in flakiness (e.g., v.0.25.3 $\rightarrow$ v.0.45.0 or v.0.46.3 $\rightarrow$ v.1.0.0).
+Flakiness is not monotonic over time and shows episodic patterns.
+The highest absolute counts occur in mid-to-late releases, peaking in the v.0.46.x series (15--25 flaky tests) and the v.1.0.x series (25--27), rather than in the early v.0.25.x releases (0--13).
+Major-version transitions do not consistently coincide with increases in flakiness: the transition from v.0.46.3 (15) to v.1.0.0 (25) shows a clear jump, but the transition from v.0.25.3 (12) to v.0.45.0 (6) is associated with a decrease, and v.1.0.2 (27) to v.1.1.0 (18) again declines.
+Several releases interrupt otherwise active periods with zero observed flaky tests (v.0.45.2 between v.0.45.1 and v.0.45.3; v.0.25.0 at the start of its minor series), suggesting that flakiness can briefly disappear even within a stable architectural window.

-The complete absence of flakiness in v.1.2.3 is rare and is likely attributable to temporary stabilization rather than a systematic trend.
-Overall, the quantum test flakiness is episodic: it rises around major architectural or dependency changes, stabilizes for several releases, and occasionally resurfaces.
+The complete absence of flakiness in the final two releases (v.1.2.3 and v.1.2.4), preceded by a sequence of 14--21 flaky tests in v.1.1.x and v.1.2.0--v.1.2.2, may reflect a more sustained stabilization rather than a transient dip.
+Overall, the prevalence of quantum test flakiness is episodic: it rises during periods of active development (notably the v.0.46.x and v.1.0.x series), drops sharply in occasional releases, and appears to stabilize in the most recent releases of our study window.